superluminar-io/workshop/content/02_installation/_index.md

 ## DNS Configuration

-During the installation process, [superwerker] creates a **Route53 hosted zone** for the domain and sub domain you configured prior starting the installation process.
+During the installation process, [superwerker] creates a **Route53 hosted zone** for the domain and sub domain you configured prior to starting the installation process.
 Along with the hosted zone, Route53 created a set of nameservers to be used for your domain.

 [superwerker] uses **Nested CloudFormation Stacks** to organize and bundle the included components.
 To figure out, if the needed Route53 resources have been created, check the status of the `superwerker-RootMail` stack in AWS CloudFormation.